Traditional Grant Program and Foundation Initiatives

 We fund economic development throughout our geographic area.
 However, if your grant request is focused on the Omaha metro area, we only consider grants that include Council Bluffs/southwest Iowa as part of the metro area.
 Projects that exclusively serve Nebraska residents are not eligible.

-Education is one of the greatest tools we have to address the root causes of poverty in our community and prepare our residents for success.
 The Foundation’s overall goals in education are intended to: (1) increase kindergarten readiness and decrease educational inequity due to socioeconomic factors; (2) ensure children are reading on grade level by the third grade; (3) increase high school completion rates; and (4) increase post-secondary opportunities.
 To achieve these goals, the Foundation supports:

 - Early childhood development